leanabissig/leanabissig.github.io/_pages/about.md

 **Academic**

 Besides sports, I've always aimed for excellence in my studies too.
 My aim was always to combine sports and my studies as best as possible, which needed quite some organisational skills.
-I've studied health science and technology at ETH Zürich (Bachelor and Master).
-I recently defended my master's thesis there, and I'm now doing one last internship to complete my degree by the end of the year.
+I've studied health science and technology at ETH Zürich (Bachelor and Master) and I'm now working part time.

 **Some Facts**
 <style>